LarsFin/TrainStopPlus/README.md

 ```
 As a Train Manager,
 So I can make it on time to my destinations,
-Train journies should be started when leaving a station.
+Train journeys should be started when leaving a station.
 ```

 Stations can only release stopped trains [ ]